Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 Performance

-• Multipart upload for large files (over 100MB): Parallelization improves throughput, resilience to network failures
+• Multipart upload for files exceeding 100 MB: Parallelization improves throughput and provides resilience against network failures

 Reliability